 As a major pediatric center, Mayo Clinic Children's Center doctors and surgeons are highly skilled in diagnosing and treating all types of hypospadias.
 Our pediatric experts use state-of-the-art diagnostic and treatment techniques and the latest technology.

 Nationally recognized expertise

-Mayo Clinic in Rochester, Minn., ranks No. 1 for urology in the U.S. News & World Report rankings.
+Mayo Clinic in Rochester, Minn., ranks among the Best Hospitals for urology in the U.S. News & World Report rankings.
 Mayo Clinic reproductive endocrinologists and male fertility experts are fellowship trained and are leaders in their field.
 They will directly work with you to improve your chances for fertility and successful conception — whether by medication, surgery, in vitro fertilization (IVF) or another method.

 June 07, 2017

 - Baskin LS.
 Hypospadias. http://www.uptodate.com/home.
 Accessed Aug.
 14, 2016.

 - Kliegman RM, et al. Anomalies of the penis and urethra.
 In: Nelson Textbook of Pediatrics.
 20th ed.
 Philadelphia, Pa.: Elsevier; 2016. http://www.clinicalkey.com.
 Accessed Aug.
 14, 2016.

 - Epispadias and hypospadias.
 American Urological Association. https://www.auanet.org/education/modules/pathology/penis-defects/epispadias-hypospadias.cfm.
 Accessed Aug.
 14, 2016.